 Most powerful people are on the manager’s schedule.
 It’s the schedule of command.
 But there’s another way of using time that’s common among people who make things, like programmers and writers.
 They generally prefer to use time in units of half a day at least.
 You can’t write or program well in units of an hour.
 That’s barely enough time to get started.

 Paul Graham’s article also shows why managers so often fail to adequately address this issue.
-Manager, by and large, work in an environment where interruptions are the work.
-I know, much of my time as a program manager is driven by interruptions and is doable even with many interruptions every day.
+Managers, by and large, work in an environment where interruptions are the work.
+I know, much of my time as a program manager is driven by interruptions and the job is doable even with many interruptions every day.
+I did still find there were parts of the work that required uninterrupted time to think deeply.

 When managing you need to understand how big a cost interruptions have and design systems appropriate to optimize system performance for all parts of the system.
 The design of the system needs to take into account the costs and benefits of interruptions for those people working on various processes in the system.